 This award, established in 2011, is given to an individual who has worked to bring diverse alumni together to make a positive contribution to the University community.
-The award is named in memory of late BAA President Joe Fernandez ’85, whose leadership was characterized by integrity, selfless dedication, optimism for the future and a commitment to diversity.
+The award is named in memory of late Brown Alumni Association President Joe Fernandez ’85, whose leadership was characterized by integrity, selfless dedication, optimism for the future, and a commitment to diversity.

 - Anthony S.W.
 Cheng ’95